 It is a common misconception that having a will eliminates the need for an individual’s assets to go through probate.
-What a Will can actually do is make the probate process easier by providing clear instructions for the court to follow when distributing a deceased individual’s assets to his or her loved ones.
+What a will can actually do is make the probate process easier by providing clear instructions for the court to follow when distributing a deceased individual’s assets to his or her loved ones.

 Probate can be a fairly straightforward process, but still takes about 12 – 18 months or longer to complete.
-When there are no conflicts between the deceased’s heirs, the estate’s successor trustee can usually complete the payment of the deceased’s debts and distribution of the assets to his or her heirs without much court oversight.
-When there are conflicts to work through, the court may supervise the process and require the executor to receive court approval before taking any actions or distributing any funds.
-Once the process is complete, the executor files a final account of the assets and how they were handled with the court.
+When there are no conflicts between the deceased’s heirs, the estate’s representative can usually complete the payment of the deceased’s debts and distribution of the assets to his or her heirs without much court oversight.
+When there are conflicts to work through, the court may supervise the process and require the representative to receive court approval before taking any actions or distributing any funds.
+Once the process is complete, the representative files a final account of the assets and how they were handled with the court.
 After accounting for the distribution of the final assets, the court can close the estate.
 If you’re in need of a probate attorney in Chicago, contact one of our qualified attorneys today.